Pediatric Specialty Infusion Clinic (monoclonal antibody therapy)

 - Neurodevelopmental disorders such as cerebral palsy, genetic/metabolic syndromes, severe congenital anomalies

-- Patients who are dependent on medical technology such as tracheostomy, gastrostomy, positive pressure ventilation not related to COVID-19
+- Patients who are dependent on medical technology such as tracheostomy, gastrostomy, or positive-pressure ventilation not related to COVID-19

-Patients require only one infusion, which takes about 30 minutes, but should expect to spend about three hours at the clinic.
+Patients require only one infusion, which takes just a few minutes, but should expect to spend up to three hours at the clinic.

 The Specialty Infusion Clinic is a hospital-based clinic.
-Learn more about UK HealthCare's other hospital-based clinics and departments online.
+Learn more about UK HealthCare's other hospital-based clinics and departments by clicking here.

 Hours of operation: 3 p.m.-9 p.m., Monday through Friday.